usgs/wdfn-blog/content/boxplot_defs.md

 </tbody>
 </table>

-Let’s look at a few other common boxplots to see if there are other ggplot2 elements that would be useful in a common `boxplot_framework` function.
+Let's look at a few other common boxplots to see if there are other ggplot2 elements that would be useful in a common `boxplot_framework` function.

 Logrithmic boxplot
 ------------------

 For another example, we might need to make a boxplot with a logarithm scale.
 This data is for phosphorus measurements on the Pheasant Branch Creek in Middleton, WI.

 ``` r
 site <- "05427948"